The Gabriel Knight series, a tour in ’90s adventure game development

 The game came on six CDs, a testament to how much data the chosen full-motion video approach required

-Roberta Williams’ Phantasmagoria, another title for the mature audience, utilized the same full-motion video technology as Jensen’s The Beast Within.
-Both were published within months of each other and faced multiple production challenges but Phantasmagoria became a huge financial success selling 300.000 copies, grossing $12 million in its opening weekend, and becoming one of the best-selling games of 1995.
-By comparison, it would take Jensen’s two Gabriel Knight games five years to sell the same amount of copies.
+In a similar vein, Roberta Williams’ Phantasmagoria, also targeted at a mature audience, employed the same full-motion video technology as Jensen’s The Beast Within.
+Both games were released within months of each other and encountered numerous production challenges.
+However, Phantasmagoria achieved remarkable financial success, selling 300,000 copies and grossing $12 million in its opening weekend alone.
+It went on to become one of the best-selling games of 1995.
+In comparison, it took Jensen’s two Gabriel Knight games a span of five years to reach the same number of sold copies.

 Jensen’s Gabriel Knight: Sins of the Father and The Beast Within novels were published in 1997 and 1998 respectively